openlawteam/docs/docs/api-client/README.md

 For POST requests, any parameters not included as a segment in the path should be data of the specified Content-Type.

-**Authorization**

-Unless otherwise specified, each of the resources can be accessed by a logged in user with a `StandardUser` role, which is the default permission for a newly-registered user, or an `Admin` role, which has greater permissions as explained in the [toAdminUser method](#toadminuser) below.

 ::: tip APIClient
 In order to use the APIClient method calls, a class instance will first need to be instantiated with the root URL of an OpenLaw instance.
 For example: